VPAC/superlinux/supercomputingwithlinux.md

 `grep -i "^[^a-z]" /usr/share/dict/words`
 `grep -v "[aeiou]" /usr/share/dict/words`

 As mentioned `sed` is a stream-editor, of which the unstated important component is that it is non-interactive.
+The general form of a script is `Command/RegExp/Replacement/Flags`.
+The most common command is `s` for `substitute`, and the most common flags are `g` for global replacement thoughout each line and `I` to ignore case.
+Some common options are `e` (multiple scripts per command), `-f` (add script file) and `-i` (in-place editing).
 The following is a basic example of of substitution, which makes up the most common use of the `sed` command.

 `sed 's/ATVK/ATEKS/g' gattaca.txt`